Gender Neutral Interview Attire and Business Clothing

 Androgynous Clothes for Interviews and Work

-If you’re looking for style advice, check out Qwear, an excellent resource for people with gender-non-conforming styles.
-And, if you’re ready to do some online shopping, check out these stores that sell androgynous business clothing, as well as formal menswear for women, that will work well for an interview outfit:
+If you are looking for style advice, check out Qwear, an excellent resource for people with gender-non-conforming styles.
+And, if you’re ready to do some online shopping, check out these stores for androgynous business clothing and formal menswear for women:

 - Haute Butch has an extensive clothing collection for women who prefer a masculine style of dress.